 Personality

 Male Pomeranians tend to be more playful and exuberant than females.
-They are real little clowns who love to attract attention and they quickly make new friends.
+They are real little clowns that love to attract attention and they quickly make new friends.
 They are obedient and respectful of their family, although they are easily distracted by newcomers!

 Training